-- (a) The financial statements and notes set out on pages 5 to 26 are in accordance with the Corporations Act 2001, including: - (i) complying with Accounting Standards, the Corporations Regulations 2001 and other mandatory professional reporting requirements; and - (ii) giving a true and fair view of the Scheme's financial position as at 30 June 2020 and of its performance, as represented by the results of its operations, changes in equity and its cash flows, for the financial year ended on that date. - (b) The financial statements also comply with International Financial Reporting Standards as disclosed in Note 2(a). - (c) There are reasonable grounds to believe that the Scheme will be able to pay its debts as and when they become due and payable.
+- (a) The financial statements and notes set out on pages 5 to 26 are in accordance with the Corporations Act 2001, including: - (i) complying with Accounting Standards, the Corporations Regulations 2001 and other mandatory professional reporting requirements; and - (ii) giving a true and fair view of the Scheme's financial position as at 30 June 2023 and of its performance, as represented by the results of its operations, changes in equity and its cash flows, for the financial year ended on that date. - (b) The financial statements also comply with International Financial Reporting Standards as disclosed in Note 2(a). - (c) There are reasonable grounds to believe that the Scheme will be able to pay its debts as and when they become due and payable.

-This declaration is made in accordance with a resolution of the directors.
+This declaration is made in accordance with a resolution of the directors, made pursuant to section 295(5) of the Corporations Act 2002.